bread69420/computer/README.md

 Features and plans:
 - random seed with current time
-- there could be an easy mode where only '+', '-', '=' and numbers are used
+- only simple computational skills are needed for the math
 - the program needs to manipulate the program in a correct way e.g order of operation
-- use of character arrays to store the equation
+- input equation must match the seed to win